Carl Jacobsen: Personal life

-His wife was the daughter of the Danish grain merchant Lorents Konrad Carl Stegmann (aka Conrad Stegmann) and wife Margrethe Louise Marie, née Brummer.
+Jacobsen met his wife Ottilia Marie Jacobsen née Stegmann (3 October 1854 – 20 July 1903) during a business trip to Edinburgh, Scotland.
+They were married in Copenhagen on 24 September 1874.
+Ottilia was the daughter of the Danish grain merchant Lorents Konrad Carl Stegmann (aka Conrad Stegmann) and Margrethe Louise Marie née Brummer.
 She was almost as famous as Jacobsen within the contemporary arts community in Denmark.
+They were the parents of nine children born between 1875 and 1890.